core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 --- abstract

-This document defines a protocol for sending DNS messages over the DTLS-Secured Constrained Application Protocol (CoAPS).
-Using the REST architecture specified in CoAP and the security features of DTLS, DNS over CoAPS provides encrypted DNS messages for constrained devices in the Internet of Things (IoT) based on common interfaces.
+This document defines a protocol for sending DNS messages over the Constrained Application Protocol (CoAP).
+These CoAP messages are protected by DTLS-Secured CoAP (CoAPS) or Object Security for Constrained RESTful Environments (OSCORE) to provide encrypted DNS message exchange for constrained devices in the Internet of Things (IoT).

 --- middle

 Introduction
 ============

-This document defines DNS over CoAPS (DoC), a protocol to send DNS
+This document defines DNS over CoAP (DoC), a protocol to send DNS
 {{!RFC1035}} queries and get DNS responses over the Constrained Application Protocol (CoAP) {{!RFC7252}}.
-Each DNS query-response pair is mapped into a CoAP message exchange and secured by DTLS {{!RFC6347}} to ensure message integrity and confidentiality.
+Each DNS query-response pair is mapped into a CoAP message exchange.
+Each CoAP message is secured by DTLS {{!RFC6347}} or Object Security for Constrained RESTful Environments (OSCORE) {{!RFC7252}}
+to ensure message integrity and confidentiality.

 The application use case of DoC is inspired by DNS over HTTPS {{?RFC8484}}
 (DoH).
 DoC, however, aims for the deployment in the constrained Internet of